phugiadang/CSCI-4308-Open-Sources-Data-Analytics/OpenStack/sortedNumbers.md

-#Number of Clinton Tweets: 94553
+#Total Number of Tweets: 286996
-#Number of Trump Tweets: 79376
+#Number of Clinton Tweets: 95402
-#Number of Sanders Tweets: 75393
+#Number of Trump Tweets: 80108
-#Number of Bush Tweets: 7593
+#Number of Sanders Tweets: 76105
-#Number of Carson Tweets: 6208
+#Number of Rubio Tweets: 21401
-#Total Number of Tweets:
+#Number of Bush Tweets: 7673
-#Number of Rubio Tweets:
+#Number of Carson Tweets: 6309
 ---